isomerpages/mas-moneysense/_investments/An introduction to types of investments.md

 This is done through a Customer Account Review (CAR) if you wish to open an account to trade SIPs listed on an exchange, or a Customer Knowledge Assessment (CKA) if you wish to invest in an unlisted SIPs.

-**Remember, do not invest in products you do not fully understand.**
+**Note: Remember, do not invest in products you do not fully understand.**